dtaht/blog-cerowrt/content/post/selective_unprotect.md

 draft = false
 tags = [ "wifi", "bufferbloat" ]
 title = "Selective unprotect"
-description = "Some alternative approaches to losing more packets in a wifi aggregate"
+description = "Some alternative approaches for losing more packets in a wifi aggregate when needed..."
 +++

 For years now I've kept trying to get manufacturers, firmware writers, device driver writers and OS makers to find ways to drop a couple packets, when needed.
-Nobody believes me.
+Not enough have believed me.
 Their part of the stack MUST BE PERFECT, even over massively unreliable transports like wifi and 3G.

 I'm always willing to sacrifice throughput for low latency.
 Always.
 Usually it pays off.
-If I had known that the wifi retry problem would grow so out of hand, in [1998 I would have advocated for something else](http://www.rage.net).
+If I had known that the wifi retry problem would grow so out of hand, in [1998 I would have advocated for something else](http://www.rage.net/wireless/diary.html).
-Probably.
 A little bit of retry went a long way back then.
 1 retry at the 802.11b mac layer was enough to get a packet loss percentage of 1-3% and once we added [wondershaper](http://www.bufferbloat.net/projects/cerowrt/wiki/Wondershaper_Must_Die) into the mix, everything was fine.
-No [bufferbloat](/tags/bufferbloat) back then that mattered.
-We improved things by using a squid cache on the other side of the wifi link, also.
-The short RTTs made TCP recover nicely...
+No [bufferbloat](/tags/bufferbloat) back then, at least, none that mattered.
+We improved web things by using a squid cache on the other side of the wifi link, also.
+The short RTTs made TCP recover nicely... and since 1998 and the rise of CDNs, many important TCP RTT sites are now down in the 10-20ms range, today.
+And - I wish [mosh](http://mosh.mit.edu) had existed then and more people built on the ideas in it for things like RDP and X11.

+Lastly...
 I never expected wifi device driver writers to up the retries to 10 (ath9k), or to infinity!

 In the
-[first ever fq_codel implementation for wifi](/post/fq_codel_on_ath10k), I showed that four upload streams had a codel induced loss rate of *25%* at 6Mbits, at no cost in throughput.
+[first ever fq_codel implementation for wifi](/post/fq_codel_on_ath10k), I showed that four upload streams had a codel induced loss rate of *25%* at 6Mbits on a 2ms path, at no cost in throughput.

 You can say, as I did: *"YEA! codel works!"* But, honestly it would not hurt to actually lower the retry rate on the wifi media when you are